 AJ Park IP Limited, Auckland

-Joanne is a search analyst in AJ Park’s Auckland engineering patent team where her Bachelor of Technology and ability to quickly grasp new things are valuable assets.
+Joanne is a patent executive in AJ Park’s Auckland engineering patent team where her Bachelor of Technology and ability to quickly grasp new things are valuable assets.

-Having joined AJ Park in July 2016, Joanne works as a search analyst in AJ Park’s engineering patent team.
+Having joined AJ Park in July 2016, Joanne works as a patent executive in AJ Park’s engineering patent team.
 Her role sees her conducting patentability, freedom-to-operate, and watching searches for companies of all sizes across a range of industries.